 These individuals work together along with the patient and his or her loved ones to create a plan of care that is specific to the needs of both patient and family.

 Depending on each patient’s needs and the plan of care, the Hospice Program provides:

 - On-call nursing 24 hours a day, seven days a week.

 - Provision of medical equipment, supplies and medications related to the terminal illness.

 - Education about the illness, what to expect as the disease progresses, and how to cope.

-- Short-term respite care.
+- Short-term respite care at local facilities.